tedesco8/tedesco8/README.md

 I like to create technologies that solve real problems in society or the business world.

-- 🔭 I’m currently working on Tedesco Dev Company
+- 🔭 I’m currently working at Tedesco Dev and at VU Security
 - 💬 Ask me about programming topics
-- 📫 How to reach me: contacto@tedesco.es
+- 📫 How to reach me: pablo@tedesco.es
 - 😄 Pronouns: Tedesco Dev

 <a href="https://github.com/tedesco8/">